mc2tc/tallyNative/docs/progress/daily-summaries.md

 - Credit card transactions: `capture.source === 'credit_card_statement_ocr'`
 - **Issue Identified:** Credit card transactions not appearing in Reports screen appears to be a backend issue.
 The backend chart accounts API (`/api/businesses/{businessId}/chart-accounts?withValues=true`) calculates values server-side and should include `credit_card_statement_ocr` transactions when they're "Reporting Ready" (verified AND (reconciled OR has accounting entries)), but currently may only be including purchase receipts and bank statements.
 RN-side filtering logic is correct and includes all transaction sources.
 - Pull-to-refresh allows users to manually refresh transaction list without restarting the app
+- Reconciled transactions (reconciliation.status === 'matched', 'reconciled', or 'exception') now appear directly in Reporting Ready instead of a separate Reconciled card
+- All pipeline cards show only the 3 most recent transactions sorted by updatedAt (or createdAt as fallback)
+- Drag-and-drop reconciliation screen allows users to manually match bank/CC transactions with purchase receipts by dragging
+- Purchase receipts only show in drag-drop screen when reconciliation.status === 'unreconciled'
+- Drag gesture activates on vertical movement (8px) to avoid conflicts with horizontal ScrollView scrolling

 ---